Germany Factory Orders Fall Unexpectedly In November

 On a yearly basis, factory orders plunged 6.5 percent after easing 5.6 percent a month ago.
 Economists had forecast an annual decrease of 4.7 percent.

-Data showed that manufacturing turnover dropped 0.5 percent on month, following a 0.1 percent decrease in October.
+Data showed that manufacturing turnover dropped 0.5 percent on month, following a 0.1 percent rise in October.

 Copyright RTT News/dpa-AFX